Editorial Guide

 Some examples of words the comms team will edit out of your writing: empower, groundbreaking, cutting edge, utilise (just say “use”).

 Be specific in naming barriers that keep girls out of school in their communities.
-Do not invoke assumptions about wealth, social norms or quality of life in our programmatic countries.
+Do not invoke assumptions about wealth, social norms or quality of life in our focus countries.

-Original: Growing up in Afghanistan, Alia had to fight to go to school.
+Original: Growing up in Pakistan, Ayesha had to fight to go to school.

-Revised: Alia’s neighborhood in northern Afghanistan is prone to heavy flooding.
-Sometimes school buses can’t reach her because of the mud, and she has to walk 5 miles to school.
+Revised: Ayesha’s neighbourhood in rural Sindh, Pakistan, lacks safe, paved roads.
+Sometimes school buses can’t reach her because of poor road conditions, and she has to walk 5 miles to school.

 7. Using photos and videos